Are drinking alcohol and erectile dysfunction (ED) connected?

 Peyronie’s disease (PD) is scar tissue in part of the penis that causes it to bend unnaturally.
 This makes intercourse difficult or even impossible.
 Peyronie’s may also cause painful erections or even the inability to get or maintain erections.
 Of course, any of these problems is erectile dysfunction.

 Think of a long, uninflected balloon.
-We attach a piece of tape at some point along its length.
-If we inflate it, it will bend where the tape is.
+Then we attach a piece of tape at some point along its length.
+When we inflate it, it will bend where the tape is.
 And if we apply a bigger piece of tape, the balloon will bend even more.

 See a doctor if you have Peyronie’s disease.
 The doctor will feel your unerect penis to find the location and extent of your scar tissue.
 He or she may also ask you to bring a photo of your erect penis.
 This helps the doctor determine the extent of the bend and decide the best form of treatment.